Roth-Lab/pyclone/README.txt

 ## Plot Results

-After running the analyse you can use the `plot_cellular_frequencies` and `plot_similarity_matrix` commands to visualise the results.
-These commands plot the posterior density estimates of the cellular frequencies and a heatmap of the posterior similarity matrix.
+After running the analyse you can use the `plot_multi_sample`, `plot_cellular_frequencies` and `plot_similarity_matrix` commands to visualise the results.
+These commands plot the prevalence (allelic or cellular) colour coded by cluster across samples, posterior density estimates of the cellular frequencies and a heatmap of the posterior similarity matrix.

 ## Cluster Results